Prethiveerajan/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1. 1.Use the standard libraries in python for finding linear regression.
+1. Use the standard libraries in python for Gradient Design.
-2. Set variables for assigning dataset values.
+2. Upload the dataset and check any null value using .isnull() function.
-3. Import linear regression from sklearn.
+3. Declare the default values for linear regression.
-4. Assign the points for representing in the graph
+4. Calculate the loss usinng Mean Square Error.
-5. Predict the regression for marks by using the representation of the graph.
+5. Predict the value of y.
-6. Compare the graphs and hence we obtained the linear regression for the given datas.
+6. Plot the graph respect to hours and scores using scatter plot function.

 ## Program:
 ```